EHR to EHR

-Outgoing interfaces refer to interfaces in which the EMR sends the message.
-Incoming interfaces refer to interfaces in which the EMR receives the message.
+Outgoing interfaces refer to interfaces in which the Epic system sends the message.
+Incoming interfaces refer to interfaces in which the Epic system receives the message.

 The process of exchanging clinical documents is handled through a series of messages exchanged via standards-based SOAP Web services.
-Because organizations that use Epic software are often the size of regional HIEs themselves, interoperability with the Epic EMR requires no centralized infrastructure.
-Instead, the EMR acts as a document repository itself for point-to-point queries.
-Specifically, the EMR supports IHE XCA and IHE XDS.b Query-Response.
+Because organizations that use Epic software are often the size of regional HIEs themselves, interoperability with the Epic EHR requires no centralized infrastructure.
+Instead, the EHR acts as a document repository itself for point-to-point queries.
+Specifically, the EHR supports IHE XCA and IHE XDS.b Query-Response.

 - Care Evolution

 - Cerner, Cerner HIE

 - No More Clipboard